froxxon/Linx/README.md

 </details>

 ## PRE-INSTALLAION
-- Download and unpack this repo to a Windows Server under ex. "*C:\RestPS\Linx*"
+- Download this repo and unpack the folder "*Linx*" to a Windows Server under ex. "*C:\RestPS\Linx*"

 - Download [NSSM](https://nssm.cc/download) and install to default directory in "*C:\Program Files*"